 When travelling to foreign countries, it is always important to check if you need any vaccinations before you board your flight.
 Some countries have certain diseases that are not present in other countries, meaning that you will possess no immunity to the condition.
 Not only is it important to check vaccinations for your own health, but it is also important to check as some countries require proof of vaccinations before travelling.
-This post will explain when to get a Hep A vaccine before travel.
+This post is about Hepatitis A and when you get the vaccine before travel.

 What is Hepatitis A?